Mouse and Mice

 In modern times, mice plagues are becoming more and more acute in urbanized areas,

-as the Algarve has become over the recent years.
-This is due to the fact that this
+as the Algarve has become one as well over the recent years.
+This is due to the fact that

-species no longer has any natural enemies in our modern residential areas, and is also
+mice no longer have any natural enemies in our modern residential areas, and is also

-favored by the affluent society in which we now live and its permanent provision of
+favored by the affluent society in which we nowaday live and its permanent supply of

 wastes, which are attractive to many pests.
-In addition, today's method of construction
+In addition, today's method of building construction

 with its numerous shaft systems and cavities creates the ideal conditions for a rapid